DATABASES & JOURNALS

 If you want full-text articles or peer-reviewed journals, select these options on a database search page.

-To see all GSU Library databases, view the Databases A-Z List:
+To see all GSU Library databases, view the Databases A-Z List and Research Guides:

 - The Databases A-Z List is an alphabetical list of all databases at GSU Library.
-Use the A-Z List to browse through database descriptions, or for a quick link when you know the name of a database you want to search.
+Use it for database descriptions, or for a quick link when you know the name of a database you want to search.

-To find a specific journal in the library, use the Journals List search:
+To find a specific journal in the library, use the Journal Title List search:

 - Use the Tips for Finding Journal Articles LibGuide for instructions on setting up Google Scholar preferences.